megacamelus/camel-upstream-info/camel-documentation/camel-mapstruct.md

 Where `className` is the fully qualified class name of the POJO to convert to.

+# Usage

-# Setting up MapStruct
+## Setting up MapStruct

 The camel-mapstruct component must be configured with one or more package names for classpath scanning MapStruct *Mapper* classes.
-This is needed because the *Mapper* classes are to be used for converting POJOs with MapStruct.
+This is necessary because the *Mapper* classes are to be used for converting POJOs with MapStruct.

 For example, to set up two packages, you can do the following: